Team-Building & 100 Experiential Events

 7. Estimation Quiz (“Good Line”)

-Teams must provide an answer that represents the “average” or “middle ground” of all teams, rather than a factual fact.
-This trains participants to read the room, understand diverse perspectives, and find consensus.
+Teams must provide an answer that represents the “median” of the room.
+This trains participants to read the group consensus.

 8. Lateral Thinking Game (Sea Turtle’s Soup)